Back Church Lane,

 3 mi N of Headingley / 6 mi N of Leeds.

 Headingley's credentials are solidly underpinned by those who crafted this absorbing layout.
-Two of the game’s greatest architects, Harry Colt and Dr Alister MacKenzie, both had a hand in making the layout what it is today.
-Their design sits within a quiet natural setting, with many wonderful views and memorable holes to be enjoyed.
+Two of the game’s greatest architects, Harry Colt and Dr Alister MacKenzie, both had a hand in shaping the layout that is played today.

 Visitors welcome on weekdays and Sundays, and after 2pm on Saturdays.